This article has been updated from a previous version.

-However, a spate of other factors that have less to do with you, and more to do with your car, also affect your premium rate — sometimes substantially.
-(None of them are related to the colour of your car.)
+However, a spate of other factors that have less to do with you, and more to do with your car, also affect your premium — sometimes substantially.

-Scott Shields, director of operations at Direct Rate Insurance, identifies four key traits that insurers will consider when assessing your car and the type of coverage it needs.
+Scott Shields, director of operations at Direct Rate Insurance, identifies four key traits that insurance providers will consider when assessing your car and the type of coverage it needs.

-In the broadest sense, premium rates are a reflection of how much it would cost to repair or replace your car, should it get damaged, and how likely the car is to become damaged in the first place.
+In the broadest sense, premiums are a reflection of how much it would cost to repair or replace your car, should it get damaged, and how likely the car is to become damaged in the first place.

-It makes sense, then, that insurers would impose higher premiums on more expensive cars than they would on less expensive ones – the former’s parts would cost more money to replace.
+It makes sense, then, that insurance providers would impose higher premiums on more expensive cars than on less expensive ones – the former’s parts would cost more money to replace.